RobotsBuildingEducation/Educate/README.md

+# The Original AI Tutor & Mentor In Your Pocket

 # What's Up Bendejos
 this repo is now a feature in Robots Building Education and will no longer see any updates.